NixOS/nix.dev/source/tutorials/nixos-configuration-on-vm.md

 In the working directory you will then find two files: `configuration.nix` and `hardware-configuration.nix`.

 `hardware-configuration.nix` is specific to the hardware `nix-generate-config` is being run on.
-We can ignore that file for this tutorial because it has no effect inside a virtual machine.
+You can ignore that file for this tutorial because it has no effect inside a virtual machine.

 The `configuration.nix` file contains various suggestions for the initial setup of a desktop computer.
-We use this default configuration in this tutorial.
 :::

 The default configuration of NixOS is: